-The diamond and batters box were in use but we did have a chance to walk the bases, which we did.
-Below is a far away picture of the complex from the entrance.
+The diamond and batter's box are in use but we did have a chance to walk the bases, which we did.
+Below is a faraway picture of the complex from the entrance.
 The remaining pictures are for your appreciation.
 Iowa is a state as green as Boca and you can see forever.

-6.29 Breitbach's Country Dining
+29th.
+Breitbach's Country Dining